milla-kos/data-science-projects/README.md

      - Classifying healthy individuals and IBD patients using metagenomic data and three classifiers.
      - The folder includes create_dataset.py and load_data.R files that show how the dataset was constructed.
 The dataset is from curatedMetagenomicData R-package [1].
      - The final dataset is stored in 'data' folder.
+  3. OECD-clustering: Clustering of OECD Countries Based on Annual Mortality Rates for Different Disease Groups in 2020
+     - Using hierarchical clustering to find groups of countries based on their mortality rates in nine disease groups in 2020.
+     - The dataset included 26 OECD and 5 non-OECD countries.

 # References